vitejs/vite/docs/guide/api-environment-instances.md

 class DevEnvironment {
   /**
    * Unique identifier for the environment in a Vite server.
-   * By default Vite exposes 'client' and 'ssr' environments.
+   * By default Vite exposes '$client' and '$ssr' environments.
    */
   name: string
   /**